banzi101/stocks/README.md

 ## Website designs & requirements

-The design and video are there just for reference.
-We will accept any website that somewhat resembles the original design, as long as the functionality is there.
+The designs and video provided are intended for reference purposes only.
+We will accept any website that somewhat resembles the original design, provided that the required functionality is implemented.

 - Using a design library can greatly improve your efficiency.
 We recommend Ant Design, TailwindCSS or Chakra UI.
 - The design uses the font **Montserrat.**